micahman33/excalidraw/PRESENTATION_MODE.md

 ## Notes

 - Presentation mode closes the sidebar automatically when started
-- Frame order is based on canvas position, not creation time
+- Frame order can be customized via drag-and-drop in the Presentation Panel
+- Custom frame order persists to localStorage and survives page reloads
 - The `frameToHighlight` state is used for both presentation and regular frame selection
 - URL parameter must be in query string (`?presentation=true`), not hash
 - Presentation mode state persists during navigation but resets on page reload
+- Presentation Frame tool creates frames with 2:1 aspect ratio optimized for full-screen
+- Keyboard navigation uses only arrow keys (Left/Right) - spacebar is reserved for canvas panning